cltomiyama/GitHub-Website/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'cltomiyama@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Carolina Tomiyama is a recent graduate from the University of British Columbia.
+Her passion for combining biochemistry and data science inspired her to move from Brazil to pursue meaningful projects in Canada.
+Throughout university, her research focused on the improvement of infant nutrition and large data processing.
+Carolina is ready to unravel the mysteries of life through data-driven exploration.
 {style="text-align: justify;"}